Yazi0/SmartTuitionManager/replit.md

 - Access attendance reports

 ### Student
-- View personal information
+- Students do not have login access
-- View class enrollment
+- Student information is managed by owners
-- View payment history
+- QR codes used for attendance tracking
-- View attendance records
+- Parents receive SMS notifications

 ---